ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 Unified memory management
 *******************************************************************************

+This document covers unified memory management in HIP, which encompasses several approaches that provide a single address space accessible from both CPU and GPU.
+**Unified memory** refers to the overall architectural concept of this shared address space, while **managed memory** is one specific implementation that provides automatic page migration between devices.
+Other unified memory allocators like :cpp:func:`hipMalloc()` and :cpp:func:`hipHostMalloc()` provide different access patterns within the same unified address space concept.

 In conventional architectures CPUs and attached devices have their own memory space and dedicated physical memory backing it up, e.g. normal RAM for CPUs and VRAM on GPUs.
 This way each device can have physical memory optimized for its